qbrilliance/qristal-core/docs/md/vqpu.md

   - `"statevector"`: [state vector](https://qristal.readthedocs.io/en/latest/rst/backends.html#aer-state-vector-aer-statevector)
   - `"matrix_product_state"`: [matrix product state](https://qristal.readthedocs.io/en/latest/rst/backends.html#aer-mps-aer-matrix-product-state)
   - `"density_matrix"`: [density matrix](https://qristal.readthedocs.io/en/latest/rst/backends.html#aer-density-matrix-aer-density-matrix)

+* `aer_omp_threads`: *integer*.
+Optional.
+Used only if `backend = "aer"`.
+Force Qiskit Aer to use exactly the given number of OpenMP threads.
+If this option is not given, the number of threads is set to the value of the environment variable `OMP_NUM_THREADS`.
+If `OMP_NUM_THREADS` is not set, Aer chooses the number of OpenMP threads to use.

 Tensor network backend settings used if `backend` is one of `qb-mpdo`, `qb-mps`, `qb-purification`, `cudaq:qb-mpdo`, `cudaq:qb-mps` or `cudaq:qb-purification`: